BumminZ/leet-code/README.md

 ## Solution

-Each solution is under respective branches.
+Each solution is under respective branches or folders.

 ### Javascript Solution